Enrolling in one of our schools

 -

-Complete PreK Application Form by February 2, 2024.
+Complete Pre-K Application Form by February 2, 2025.

 -

-First full week in February families will be notified of acceptance
+First full week in February families will be notified of acceptance.

 -

-Complete the Resident Enrollment form after being accepted
+Complete the Resident Enrollment form after being accepted.

 -

-PreK orientation in May.
+Pre-K orientation on May 28, 2025 from 3:00-4:00.
 Information will be sent to families.

 Publicly Funded Pre-K